HMPNK/HANNO/README.md

 ### Output files
 * ALLMODELS-FINAL.bedDB -> bed12 like Database of all transcript models and all assigned functional information
 * BESTMODELS-FINAL.bedDB -> putative best scoring transcript models for each transcript cluster from above
+* BESTMODELS-FINAL.gff3 -> same as above as gff3 format
 * BESTMODELS-FINAL.gtf -> same as above as gtf format
 * BESTMODELS-FINAL.mRNA.fa -> corresponding mRNA sequences as fasta
 * BESTMODELS-FINAL.CDS.fa -> corresponding CDS sequences as fasta